arpitbbhayani/articles/blogs/slowsort.md

     _slowsort(a, 0, len(a) - 1)
 ```

-The Slowsort algorithm typically replaces the `merge` function of the Mergesort with a simple swap that correctly places the largest element and then invokes the sort function on all but these elements.
+The Slowsort algorithm typically replaces the `merge` function of the Mergesort with a simple swap that correctly places the largest element (local maxima) and then invokes the sort function on all but this element.
 So on every invocation, we keep correctly placing the largest element but in a recursive manner.

 *A visualization of this algorithm could be found in this [youtube video](https://www.youtube.com/watch?v=QbRoyhGdjnA).*